-By clicking on a feature, the field will expand and provide you with additional filtering options.
-For example, when you click on "Vital Status", it expands and provides a list containing "Alive", "Dead", and "NA" as options you may choose from.
+Click on a filter name to see the selection values.
+For example, when you click on "Vital Status", it expands and provides a list containing "Alive", "Dead", and "NA" as values you may choose.

-Selecting one or more of these will cause the filter(s) to appear in the Selected Filters panel and will update the Program Details panel with the Total Number of Samples based on the selected filters.
+Selected filters will display in the Cohort Filters panel.
+The Data Set Details panel will update the Total Number of Cases and the Total Number of Samples based on the selected filters.